Territorial Army (India): History

-After the Indian Rebellion of 1857, the British Crown took over Indian administration from the company and existing part-time forces were re-organised, creating the Volunteer Force (VFI) by an act of law.
-With the expansion of British rule in India, full-time regular forces gained prominence.
-The VFI was engaged in military conflicts both in India and abroad, including the Second Boer War and the First World War.
-The VFI was later re-organised and replaced with the Indian Defence Force (IDF).
+After the Indian Freedom Fight of 1857, the British Crown assumed control of Indian administration from the East India Company.
+Existing part-time forces were reorganized, resulting in the creation of the Volunteer Force (VFI) through legislation.
+As British rule expanded in India, full-time regular forces gained prominence.
+The VFI engaged in military conflicts both in India and abroad, including the Second Boer War and the First World War.
+Subsequently, the VFI was restructured and replaced by the Indian Defence Force (IDF).

-The IDF, incorporating Europeans and Indians in separate sections, was formed by the Imperial Legislative Council on 9 October 1917 to release regular troops from garrison duties during World War I. Indians were volunteers while Europeans were conscripted.
-The Indian Defence Force Act 1917 made military service compulsory for all European males except the clergy between the ages of 16 and 50 permanently residing in British India, including princely states.
-Those between 16 and 18 were only obliged to undertake training, while men over 40 had to serve in their local district.
-Men between 19 and 40 were obliged to serve anywhere required within British India.
+The IDF, organized into separate European and Indian sections, was established by the Imperial Legislative Council on 9 October 1917 with the aim of releasing regular troops from garrison duties during World War I. Indians served as volunteers, while Europeans were conscripted.
+The Indian Defence Force Act of 1917 mandated military service for all European males (except clergy) aged 16 to 50 permanently residing in British India, including princely states.
+Those aged 16 to 18 were obligated to undergo training, while men over 40 were required to serve in their local districts.
+Men between 19 and 40 were obligated to serve wherever needed within British India.

-The IDF's youth wing named University Corps (UC) was created at the universities of Calcutta, Bombay, Madras and Allahabad.
+The IDF's youth wing, known as the University Corps (UC), was established at the universities of Calcutta, Bombay, Madras, and Allahabad.
 The IDF was generally unpopular among British conscripts.
-In 1920, it was replaced by two volunteer organisations; the Auxiliary Force (AFI) for European and Anglo-Indian officers, and the Indian Territorial Force (ITF) for Indian other ranks.
-The UC was re-organised as University Training Corps (UTC) under the ITF, and was later renamed University Officers' Training Corps (UOTC).
-After India's independence, the AFI was disbanded because its services were no longer required, the ITF was restructured into newly formed Territorial Army and the UOTC was converted into the National Cadet Corps (NCC).
+In 1920, it was replaced by two volunteer organizations: the Auxiliary Force (AFI) for European and Anglo-Indian officers and the Indian Territorial Force (ITF) for Indian other ranks.
+The UC was reorganized as the University Training Corps (UTC) under the ITF and was later renamed University Officers' Training Corps (UOTC).
+After India's independence, the AFI was disbanded as its services were no longer required.
+The ITF was restructured into the newly formed Territorial Army, and the UOTC was converted into the National Cadet Corps (NCC).

-Post-independence, the Territorial Army Bill was introduced in the Constituent Assembly, as the Indian Parliament was then known, on 23 August 1948; it was passed on 1 September and came into force on 10 September.
-It enabled civilians pursuing other professions to serve part-time in the army.
-The TA was constituted by re-organising and re-designating 11 ITF infantry units.
-The first TA camp was inaugurated by the first Governor-General of independent India C. Rajagopalachari, on 9 October 1949.
+Post-independence, the Territorial Army Bill was introduced in the Constituent Assembly (the then Parliament of India) on 23 August 1948.
+It was passed on 1 September and came into force on 10 September.
+It allowed civilians pursuing other professions to serve part-time in the army.
+The TA was constituted by reorganising and redesignating 11 ITF infantry units.
+The first TA camp was inaugurated by the first Governor-General of independent India, C. Rajagopalachari, on 9 October 1949.
 Since then, the annual Territorial Army Day is observed on 9 October.
 During the India-China conflict in 1959, defence minister V. K. Krishna Menon, in a radio address, asked Indians to volunteer for the TA.